 |Note — GBT receivers operating below 18 GHz are not bandwidth limited.
 A wide-band 8 GHz mode exists for KFPA but can only use one pixel.
 The maximum BW of Argus is determined by integrated receiver components.|

-Key Performance Requirements: For the UWB receiver: Measurements of pulsar dispersive delays with fractional uncertainty ≤ 10-5 sensitivity over frequencies of interest for Fast Radio Bursts (anywhere from 0.3–8 GHz).
-For UWB digital upgrades: digital sampling of up to 26 GHz bandwidth (in multiple subbands) with high dynamic range.
+Key Performance Requirements: For the UWB receiver: Measurements of pulsar dispersive delays with fractional uncertainty ≤ 10-5 and sensitivity over frequencies of interest for fast radio bursts (anywhere from 0.3–8 GHz).
+For UWB digital upgrades: Digital sampling of up to 26 GHz bandwidth (in multiple subbands) with high dynamic range.

 Technical Requirements: For the UWB receiver: Tsys≤30K and total efficiency ≤ƞ=0.5–0.7 from 0.7–4 GHz.
 For the UWB digital upgrades: Sampling rates up to 10 Gsps with up to 12-bit precision, support for data rates up to 500 Gbps.

-Technology Drivers: The UWB receiver is made possible by new quad-ridge feed designs with excellent performance over the frequencies of interest, as well as wide-band LNAs such as Low Noise Factory LNF-LNC0.2 3A.
-The Analog Devices AD9213 and Xilinx Vertex UltrScale+ FPGA VCU118 kit are representative of the next generation of technology that will enable digital sampling closer to the output of the receivers.
+Technology Drivers: The UWB receiver is made possible by new quad-ridge feed designs with excellent performance over the frequencies of interest, as well as wide-band low noise amplifiers.
+The Analog Devices AD9213 ADC and Xilinx Vertex UltraScale+ FPGA VCU118 kit are representative of the next generation of technology that will enable digital sampling closer to the output of the receivers (see tables below).

-Current Status and Schedule: The UWB receiver is finishing preliminary design and a prototype will be built and tested by the end of 2019.
-Scientific commissioning will begin in late 2020 or early GBO has started the first phase of R&D with the VCU118 development kit.
-Development will begin with the AD9213 starting in Q4 of FY2019.
-The second and third phases (not yet funded) would integrate a digital signal transport system with the UWB receiver, followed by additional GBT receivers
+Current Status and Schedule: The UWB receiver is finishing preliminary design and a prototype will be built and tested by the end of 2021.
+Scientific commissioning will begin in early 2022.
+GBO has started the first phase of R&D with the VCU118 development kit.
+Development will begin with the AD9213 starting in 2021.
+The second and third phases would integrate a digital signal transport system with the UWB receiver, followed by additional GBT receivers.

 Currently the GBT has three multi-pixel receivers in use: the K-Band Focal Plane Array (KFPA), the Argus 3-mm receiver, and the MUSTANG2 90 GHz bolometer array.
 FLAG, the Focal L-Band Array for the GBT, is a pathfinder cryogenically cooled phased array feed receiver that currently holds the sensitivity record for a PAF, was also developed for use by the GBT but is currently not available for observing.